zidsi/classla/README.superuser.md

 ```

-## Usage of tagging control
+## Usage of tagging control via the tokenizer

-Tagging control is used by default, unless you are using pretokenized text.
-You may override default setting by using `pos_tagging_control` attribute.
+Tagging control via the tokenizer is used by default, unless you are using pretokenized text.
+The tokenizer gives LEMMA, XPOS, UPOS and FEATS information for phenomena such as punctuation, symbols, e-mails, URLs, mentions, hashtags, emoticons and emojis.
+You may override default setting by using the boolean `pos_tagging_control` attribute.

 ### Example of `pos_tagging_control` usage
 ```